opencoff/sigtool/README.md

     AEAD tag
 ```

 The chunk length does _not_ include the AEAD tag length; it is implicitly
 computed.

 The chunk data and AEAD tag are treated as an atomic unit for AEAD
 decryption.

 ## Understanding the Code
-`src/sign` is a library to generate, verify and store Ed25519 keys
-and signatures.
-It uses the extended library (golang.org/x/crypto)
-for the underlying operations.
+The core logic is in `src/sign`: it is a library that exposes all the
+functionality: key generation, key parsing, signing, encryption, decryption
+etc.

-`src/crypt.go` contains the encryption & decryption code.
+* `src/encrypt.go` contains the core encryption, decryption code
+* `src/sign.go`    contains the Ed25519 signing, verification code
+* `src/keys.go`    contains key generation, serialization, de-serialization
+* `src/ssh.go`     contains code to parse SSH Ed25519 key files
+* `src/stream.go`  contains code that provides an `io.Reader` and `io.WriteCloser` interface
+ 		   for encryption and decryption.

 The generated keys and signatures are proper YAML files and human
 readable.